 A passport is an official document of identification issued to citizens of their own country and allows the individual to travel to and from a foreign country in accordance with visa restrictions.
 All study abroad students need a passport to enter into or return from any country in the world.
 You should keep your passport with you at all times when you are traveling to and from your program.
 When you reach your study abroad destination, keep your passport in a safe place.
 You should also have a photocopy of your passport kept apart from your passport to assist you in the event that you lose your passport.

 Most students who are US citizens will need to apply for a passport in person at a Passport Acceptance Facility.
 US Passport processing can take four to six weeks.
 It is possible to get your passport much quicker, but there may be additional costs.
 Between March and August, there is heavy demand for US passports.
 US Passports cost approximately $140.
-More information about Passports.
+For additional information, visit our site for Passport and Visa Information.

 Students who are not US citizens who have questions related to their passports should consult their Embassy or Consulate for more information.